 If your iPad won't connect to WiFi, you should check whether the WiFi password you entered is right or wrong.
-It is very easy to type the incorrect password especially when the password is combined with numbers and letters, thus result in the failure of WiFi connection.
+It is very easy to type the incorrect password especially when the password is combined with numbers and letters.
 So the first thing you need to check is the WiFi password.
 Also, make sure that the Wi-Fi networking you connected is running.

 In most of the cases, a minor software glitch will affect the WiFi connection on your iPad.
 Turning WiFi off and then back on is probably the most common way to fix iPad won't connect to WiFi issue.

-Go to your iPhone Settings and tap WiFi, toggle the switch button to turn it off.
+Go to your iPad Settings and tap WiFi, toggle the switch button to turn it off.
 Wait for a few seconds and toggle the switch again to turn it back on.
+Also, turn on "Auto-Join" under your Wi-Fi network name.

-Most minor WiFi glitches can be eliminated by turning on and off the Airplane mode.
+Most minor WiFi glitches can be eliminated by turning the Airplane mode on and off.
 You can check the steps below to carry out this method:

 If the previous 3 basic methods didn't work for you, try restarting your iPad.
 It can help to remove some glitches that prevent your iPad from connecting to WiFi.